Izard County Consolidated High School

-Izard County Consolidated High School (or ICC High School) is a comprehensive public high school located in Brockwell, Arkansas, United States.
+Izard County Stem High School (or ICS High School) is a comprehensive public high school located in Brockwell, Arkansas, United States.
 This Izard County-based school was established in 1985 and serves grades 9 through 12 in the Izard County Consolidated School District.

-Izard County Consolidated High School is frequently hosts foreign exchange students.
+Izard County Stem High School is frequently hosts foreign exchange students.
 Students from various countries, such as the Czech Republic, Germany, Austria, Switzerland, Hungary, Italy, Mexico, Brazil, South Korea, Denmark, Japan or elsewhere, this program is said to help American students to develop international relations.
 It also helps to better understand foreign nationalities and their habits.

 Academics

 ICC High School is accredited by the Arkansas Department of Education (ADE) and has been accredited by AdvancED since 1992.
 The assumed course of study follows the Smart Core curriculum developed by the ADE.
 Students complete regular (core and elective) and career focus coursework and exams and may take Advanced Placement (AP) courses and exams with the opportunity to receive college credit.
 The school currently offers 2 AP courses: AP Biology and AP English Language and Composition.